Image

 Our Osage County, MO weapons crime defense team has decades of experience successfully fighting gun and weapons charges.
 Here some of the powerful defenses we may use in your case:

-If you partner with a Combs Waterkotte Osage County, MO weapons crime attorney, you aren’t just hiring the leading weapons crime defense team in Osage County, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
-In addition to esteemed weapons crime attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Osage County and beyond:
+If you choose a Combs Waterkotte weapons crime attorney in or around Osage County, MO, you aren’t just choosing the ideal weapons crime defense team in and around Osage County, MO – you are protecting your rights, your freedom, and your future.
+In addition to knowledgeable weapons crime lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Osage County and beyond:

 Weapons Crime Attorney in Osage County, MO | Skilled Missouri Criminal Defense Lawyers | Osage County, MO Weapons Defense Law Firm

-Don’t Face Weapons Charges in Osage County, MO—Let Combs Waterkotte Defend You
+Don’t Face Weapons Charges in Osage County, MO—Let Combs Waterkotte Fight for You

 When you’re facing a weapons charge in Osage County, MO, every detail matters.
 Our team of weapons crime attorneys is ready to stand between you and the prosecution.
 Whether it’s negotiating a favorable plea or going to trial, we’re here to protect your rights, your freedom, and your future.

-Call us now at (314) 900-HELP or contact us online to speak directly with an experienced Osage County, MO weapons crime attorney who will take your defense seriously.
+Call us now at (314) 900-HELP or contact us online to connect with a trusted Osage County, MO weapons crime attorney who’s ready to fight for you.

 View Service Areas